congjianluo/crossModalRetrieval/README.md

 These files may be helpful to you: https://drive.google.com/open?id=1kZgf7OrIaTqWahUFjajuFa_TZOd51q2e.

-If you want to know more detail of the ACMR, you can see this repo: https://github.com/sunpeng981712364/ACMR_demo, and ask the paper's author(csbkwang@gmail.com) directly.

-If you have any question about retriveal system, please contact me at llluocj@gmail.com.

 The codes refer to the following papers:

 [1]  Li He, Xing Xu, Huimin Lu, Yang Yang, Fumin Shen and Heng Tao Shen.
 "Unsupervised Cross-modal Retrieval through Adversarial Learning".
 IEEE International Conference on Multimedia and Expo (ICME), 2017.